444thLiao/CoralProbiotic/README.md

 The codebase appears to be organized by workflow modules, each corresponding to a major step in the analysis.

+## Installation

+For some third-party scripts, please run the following code in your terminal to add `PYTHONPATH`

+`git clone https://github.com/444thLiao/evol_tk target_dir/`

+`export PYTHONPATH=$target_dir/evol_tk;$PYTHONPATH`

+For the other python library,

+`pip install pandas==1.3.5 biopython==1.79 tqdm==4.65.0 ete3==3.1.2 plotly==4.14.3 scipy==1.7.3`

+The installtion time should be less than one hour if network is fine.

+Installtion of `flye canu unicycler pseudofinder Wtp iqtree FastTreeMP` and all individual anntoation software, please refer to corresponding websites.

+## Metadata

+Metdata folder contains multiple files that used in the scripts and not sequencing or genomic data.

 # Directory and Script Descriptions

 ## amplicon_analysis